RedHat-Israel/ROSE/docs/course_materials/homeworks.md

 # If Statements

 ## Age : older, younger or same

 Define two parameters: my_age, your_age.
 Write a program that will print the following messages according to the values in the parameters:
 - "You are older than me!!"
 - "You are younger than me!!"
 - "We are the same age!!"

+## Even or odd

+Use raw_input to get a number.
+Print "Even" if the number is even (divided by 2 without reminder) and "Odd" if the number is not even.

+Hint:
+a = 22
+a % 2 == 0   #(Even!!)
+True

 ## Less of Greater 1000